-Our annual budget is £55m.
+Our annual budget is £59m.
 After a decade of austerity measures, fire services nationally have seen their core spending power reduced by 28.55 percent, in real terms.
 Like other fire and rescue services our capabilities are built around our people and staff costs make up over 80 percent of our budget.
 It is, therefore, inevitable that staff numbers have declined during this period.
-Our full-time equivalent firefighter numbers have reduced from 787 in 2010/11 to 574 in 2019/20.
+Our full-time equivalent firefighter numbers have reduced from 787 in 2010/11 to 608 in 2022/23.

 Despite this, we continue to operate from the same number of fire stations, albeit some are in different locations and some have different crewing systems.

 Ultimately, we still aim to deliver the best possible service to the communities of South Yorkshire with the funds we are given.
-To this end a recent HMICFRS inspection found us to be good at keeping people safe and secure.
+To this end a HMICFRS inspection in 2019 found us to be good at keeping people safe and secure.